twentiecker/google_arcade/Get_Started_with_Sensitive_Data_Protection_Challenge_Lab/Get_Started_with_Sensitive_Data_Protection_Challenge_Lab.md

 ./arc116-1.sh
 ```

-click link Structured Data Template URL and Unstructured Data Template URL
+Click link "Structured Data Template URL" and "Unstructured Data Template URL"
 ![alt text](image-2.png)

 Follow these step:
+A. Structured Data Template URL

-1. click ADD TRANSFORMATION RULE
+1. Click ADD TRANSFORMATION RULE
    - Field(s) or column(s) to transform: message
    - Transformation type: Match on infoType
-2. click ADD TRANSFORMATION:
+2. Click ADD TRANSFORMATION:
    - Transformation: Replace with infoType name
    - InfoTypes to transform: Any detected infoTypes defined in an inspection template or inspect config that are not specified in other rules
 3. SAVE
    ![alt text](image.png)

+B. Unstructured Data Template URL

-4. Expand Transformation rule, at section InfoTypes to transform: Any detected infoTypes defined in an inspection template or inspect config that are not specified in other rules
+1. Expand Transformation rule, at section InfoTypes to transform: Any detected infoTypes defined in an inspection template or inspect config that are not specified in other rules
+2. SAVE
    ![alt text](image-1.png)

 ### Run again the following Commands in CloudShell